jwelmac/recent-wins/README.md

 - Clone the repository.
 - Run `npm install`
 - When all dependencies are installed run `npm start`
-- Send a `GET` request to `localhost:4000` in your browser to retireve all information in JSON format
+- Send a `GET` request to `localhost:4000` in your browser to retrieve all information in JSON format

 ## Endpoints
 - `/` : Redirects to `all`